 Ralf Remshardt, professor of theatre, is a graduate of the Ludwig-Maximilians-Universität Munich, the Freie Universität Berlin (MA in German Literature, Theatre Studies, Media Studies), and the University of California at Santa Barbara, where he received a PhD in Dramatic Art.
 He was born and raised in Berlin and first came to the U.S. on a Fulbright Scholarship.
 He previously taught theatre at Denison University in Ohio.

 Dr. Remshardt is an experienced director, translator, and dramaturg whose scholarly interests range over a wide variety of topics in theatre and drama.
 He has lectured and delivered papers nationally and internationally at conferences in Canada, Germany, UK, The Netherlands, Portugal, Spain, Greece, Sweden, Russia, China, Brazil, Chile, and India.
 His publications in both English and German have appeared in Comparative Drama, Theatre Survey, Theatre Journal, Essays in Theatre, Theater der Zeit, Western European Stages, Victorian Studies, Monatshefte, Communications, Choice, Critical Stages, and other journals, as well as in several edited collections.

 Selected publications since 2010:

 Selected recent presentations:

 His book, Staging the Savage God: The Grotesque in Performance, was published in 2004 and was reissued as a paperback in 2016 by SIU Press.
-With Katia Arfara (Onassis Center, Athens) and Aneta Mancewicz (University of Birmingham, UK), he has co-edited a book, Intermedial Performance and Politics in the Public Sphere, which is forthcoming from Palgrave Macmillan in 2018.
-Dr. Remshardt is now working on a book manuscript about theatre and early film, supported by a UF Arts and Humanities Scholarship Grant and a research grant from the Friends of the Princeton University Library.
+With Katia Arfara (Onassis Center, Athens) and Aneta Mancewicz (University of Birmingham, UK), he has co-edited a book, Intermedial Performance and Politics in the Public Sphere, which was published by Palgrave Macmillan in 2018.
+Dr. Remshardt is working on a book manuscript about theatre and early film, supported by a UF Arts and Humanities Scholarship Grant and a research grant from the Friends of the Princeton University Library.